In robotics and automation, a control loop is a non-terminating loop that regulates the state of a system.

 Your cluster could be changing at any point as work happens and control loops automatically fix failures.
 This means that, potentially, your cluster never reaches a stable state.

-As long as the controllers for your cluster are running and able to make useful changes, it doesn't matter if the overall state is or is not stable.
+As long as the controllers for your cluster are running and able to make useful changes, it doesn't matter if the overall state is stable or not.

 As a tenet of its design, Kubernetes uses lots of controllers that each manage a particular aspect of cluster state.
 Most commonly, a particular control loop (controller) uses one kind of resource as its desired state, and has a different kind of resource that it manages to make that desired state happen.
 For example, a controller for Jobs tracks Job objects (to discover new work) and Pod objects (to run the Jobs, and then to see when the work is finished).
 In this case something else creates the Jobs, whereas the Job controller creates Pods.